Workflow

 date picker for scheduled tasks in Blitzit

-If you don't set a specific time, the task will automatically move to the Today column on its due date.
+If you don’t set a specific time, the task will simply move to the Today column on its due date.

-Then click Schedule to set the scheduled reminder for that task.
-Scheduled tasks are found at the bottom the relevant List column.
+Scheduled tasks are shown at the bottom of the relevant list column.

 Recurring Schedules